middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 Robert Ashley’s legacy is ever present at Middle Temple.
 The building that the library is currently housed in is named after him and his full-length portrait, which dates to circa 1656. hangs at the back of the Library, watching over the building which houses his collection.
 <br><br>
-If you would like to read more about Robert Ashley’s life, Middle Temple Library’s Dr Renae Satterley has co-written a fascinating article which translates and examines Robert Ashley’s autobiography, Vita.
+If you would like to read more about Robert Ashley’s life, Middle Temple Library’s Dr Renae Satterley has co-written a fascinating article which translates and examines Robert Ashley’s autobiography, <cite>Vita</cite>.
 [Click here to read <cite>A Transcription and Translation of Sloane MS. 2131, Robert Ashley’s (1565–1641) Vita: with Additional Biographical Details</cite>.](https://github.com/user-attachments/files/17074745/2.ebljarticle102021.A.Transcription.and.Translation.of.Sloane.MS.2131.pdf)

 <param ve-image
       label="Title page of 'La cosmographie universelle' by André Thevet (1575).
 Writing on head of title page in Robert Ashley's hand."